prometheus-operator/kube-prometheus/README.md

 ## Troubleshooting

+See the general [guidelines](docs/community-support.md) for getting support from the community.

 ### Error retrieving kubelet metrics

 Should the Prometheus `/targets` page show kubelet targets, but not able to successfully scrape the metrics, then most likely it is a problem with the authentication and authorization setup of the kubelets.